Europe District team mourns the loss of the 'Mayor of the Amelia Earhart Center'

 |Downloads:

-This work, Europe District team mourns the loss of the 'Mayor of the Amelia Earhart Center' [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Europe District team mourns the loss of the 'Mayor of the Amelia Earhart Center' [Image 2 of 2], by Alfredo Barraza, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Europe District team mourns the loss of the 'Mayor of the Amelia Earhart Center'